Introduction / History

 Their language, Hyolmo, is part of the Tibeto-Burman family.
 It is closely related to Helambu Sherpa, although it differs by using less the honorific system in verbs.
 People can talk about most common topics in Nepali.

-Women are hard workers and have a prominent role in Kagate society.
-They are 'required to collect fuel and fodder, when necessary, and render physical labor in the agricultural process, but are not engaged in plowing or cutting big trees, etc. Women also have a role in animal husbandry, and bring potable water from the spring.
+Women are hard workers and have a prominent role in Yehlmo society.
+They are 'required to collect fuel and fodder, when necessary, and render physical labor in the agricultural process, but are not engaged in plowing or cutting big trees, etc. Women also have a role in animal husbandry and bring potable water from the spring.
 Women also have roles in ritual and religious spheres.
 Some of them take active part in politics too.
-With a major role in family management, they control the family expenditure. '
+With a major role in family management, they control the family expenditure.

-Almost all Kagate people are followers of Tibetan Buddhism.
+Almost all Yehlmo people are followers of Tibetan Buddhism.
 Until recently, each family was required to send at least one son to the Buddhist monastery to be trained as a monk.
-Although this is no longer a binding law, most families continue the practice as they believe it brings honour and good fortune to the family.
+Although this is no longer a binding law, most families continue the practice as they believe it brings honor and good fortune to the family.
 After a person dies, lamas come to perform complicated cleansing rituals for 49 days.
-'They burn 108 chimis (lamps) at a time, every day, during this period ....
-The lama reads out their religious scriptures.
+'They burn 108 chimis (lamps) at a time, every day, during this period ... the lama reads out their religious scriptures.
 They prepare the cho (different fruits offered to the Buddha) and the torma (a preparation made of rice, wheat and fruits) for votive offering; and after the rituals distribute these among all the relatives, neighbors and friends.
 The lama gets some money and a khada (scarf) and some food.
 Generally, a group of six to eight lamas perform all these rituals. '

 Scripture Prayers for the Yehlmo in Nepal.